WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 - Read QR Code (currently it only shows it): [https://github.com/zkSNACKs/WalletWasabi/issues/731](https://github.com/zkSNACKs/WalletWasabi/issues/731)
 - Bitcoin URL Support: [https://github.com/zkSNACKs/WalletWasabi/issues/732](https://github.com/zkSNACKs/WalletWasabi/issues/732)

-The more users use the wallet, the more privacy it can provide.</p>
+The more users use the wallet, the more privacy it can provide.

 ### Localization